 What treatment options are available for Asperger Syndrome?

 There isn’t a single best treatment for Asperger syndrome.
 However, starting a combination of treatments early can yield the best results.
 A combination of supportive family services, educational placement appropriate to a child’s intellectual abilities, and consultation regarding medication for children with co-existing conditions such as anxiety or depression is most effective.

 Managing Asperger syndrome can be difficult for parents as children with Asperger syndrome typically have average or above average IQs and are expected to assimilate in mainstream classrooms.
 Yet tips such as working to improve a child’s coordination, minimizing and managing a child’s sensory overload and anxiety, connecting with your child through his or her special interests, and making healthy eating habits and family dinners the norm can often help.
 For more tips on managing Asperger syndrome visit Brain Balance.

 What services and resources are available for Asperger Syndrome?

 UCP of Sacramento and Northern California (UCP) provides numerous programs and services for individuals with Asperger syndrome including the Autism Center for Excellence, UCP’s ACE camp, and Family Respite Service.
-Find out more about UCP programs and services and available resources.

 To learn more about Asperger Syndrome, visit: